International Student Ambassadors

 The Natural Resources Science and Management (NRSM) International Student Ambassadors are international students in our program who are willing to provide advice and guidance to prospective international applicants.
 See below for more information on our ambassadors and their backgrounds.
 Our ambassadors will provide advice regarding: finding advisors, applying to UMN, campus climate, international student resources, etc. Please note that they cannot answer questions regarding visa requirements and legal issues, and will not review any application materials.

-If you are interested in contacting our International Student Ambassadors, email firstname.lastname@example.org with your questions.
-If you're hoping to connect with specific individuals, please include their name(s) in your email.
+If you are interested in contacting our International Student Ambassadors, e-mail email@example.com with your questions.
+If you're hoping to connect with one (or more) specific individual(s), please include their name(s) in your e-mail.

 Nfamara is currently a Graduate Research Assistant working the Natural Capital Project under the Institution on the Environment, U of M. He is also a Course Instructor for Osher Lifelong Learning Institute (OLLI), U of M. Prior to joining the U of M, Nfamara was the Director of Administration at National Disaster Management Agency (NDMA), Office of The President, The Gambia.
 He was also a distinguished fellow for President Obama Young African Leaders (2014), Robert and Paula Barrie graduate fellow (2015-17) for international trade, development, and public policy, and Gerald Mullin distinguished graduate fellow (2015-17) for international peace and the solution to controversies between people.